 When it comes to the WebRTC leaks, you can disable this technology in most browsers.
 WebRTC is needed for real-time communication, such as VOIP, so please have this in mind.
 IPv6 can also be disabled on your computer, giving you the best protection.

 Granted, VPN speed is a contentious topic, but we can infer a thing or two from the server list and speed tests performed over a number of server locations.

-Trust.Zone’s server pool consists of 157 servers in 40+ countries.
+Trust.Zone’s server pool consists of 160+ servers in 30+ countries.
 The VPN has comprehensive networks in the US, Europe, and Australia.
 We were pleasantly surprised to see servers in Africa and South America – regions which are often ignored even by some premium VPN services.
-However, we were unpleasantly surprised to learn that just a few months ago there were 164 servers.

 It’s obvious that such a modest server number can have difficulties as shown in the speed test results.
 That’s why Trust.Zone combines them into geo-zones – in case of a server failure the user is reconnected automatically to another server in the same zone.

 We experienced very bad, average, and quite fast speeds while using Trust.Zone VPN.